The International Trade Blog arrow Export Compliance

 • You may need to review more than one ECCN description before you find the correct ECCN entry.

-To simplify this process, you can use Shipping Solutions’ Product Classification Wizard.
+Visit the BIS web page, About Export Administration Regulations (EAR), for an explanation of the BIS export licensing process.
+To simplify this process, you can use Shipping Solutions’ Product Classification Software.
 It allows you to search for the correct ECCN number for your product by entering either the first part of the ECCN number or a text description of your product.

 2. Request an Official Classification from BIS